dennisasamoahowusu/nlp-ashesi/README.md

 If we wanted to use the data in the manner that others who have attempted speech translation have, we will have to find a way to segment the data - determine where english utterances begin and end and where local language utterances begin and end.
 (Perhaps, using language identification?)
 Then, we will have to pair english statements with local language statements.
 Beyond this problem of segmentation and pairing, the data has its own perculiarities including the fact that not everything that is said in English may end up in the translation and translators sometimes add things the preacher did not say.
 Some translations may also just be plain wrong since those translating are not necessarily experts in both languages.
 Furthermore, the data is likely to have significant noise considering the fact that in some churches, the parishioners clap or shout statements as the preaching is going on.
 There is also the question of the limitedness of the domain and whether what is learned from the data may be useful in non-church settings.

 Despite the perculiarities and challenges of this data source, it may still be possible to extract useful information.
 The hope stems from the fact that we can potentially collect significant amounts of this sort of data.
 This implies that we will not be limited in terms of which machine learning algorithms and techniques we can apply.
 Our goal is to figure out a way to use this data for some nlp system.
 The contributions of this work will include collecting and open sourcing bilingual turn preachings in Ghanaian languages, providing a systematic way to segment and pair translated statements or pairs of translated statements from the audio, providing a systematic way to learn associations between local language words or phrases and English words and phrases, and demonstrating how the learned associations can be useful in some NLP task.
 Even though we will be looking at direct speech translation, we will also look at possibly extracting useful information from the audios even without segmentation and pairing.

 **Proposed by:** Dennis Asamoah Owusu

-**Main Contributors:** Dennis Asamoah Owusu, David Sasu

-## Approaches to a Voice User Interface in native Ghanaian Languages

-This work will compare various approaches to building a voice interface that users can interact with through a native Ghanaian language.
-[Using Conventional Means, Direct Speech translation with data with existing in the format we want, Direct Speech translation using bilingual turn preaching data, Applying transfer learning to small amounts of data we collect in conventional format] Details coming soon.

-**Proposed by:** Dennis Asamoah Owusu